intel/aipc-devkit-install/Installation_Guide.md

 ## 3. Installation Instructions

-**Note:** These steps are not required, if the system is pre-installed
+**Note 1:** These steps are not required, if the system is pre-installed.

+**Note 2:** If you are building the installer from source with the help of [README.md](README.md), then skip first 3 steps and continue with step 4

 1. Copy `IntelAIPCDevkit_2024.10.2.zip` to `C:\Intel\Setup`.
 2. Unzip the contents of the zip file into the `Setup` folder.
 3. Navigate to `C:\Intel\Setup\IntelAIPCDevkit_2024.10.2`.